alip67/polymathic/README.md

   - **Option 1**: Remove `recording_date` altogether (tested, it improves performance).
   - **Option 2**: Convert `recording_date` into a **one-hot encoding**  (i.e., instead of a single number per pixel, create separate channels for each possible date). [tested but it didn't worked]
   - **Option 3**: Treat `recording_date` as an **auxiliary input** rather than an image-like feature. [tested but it didn't worked]

+### 2. Training Script Updates
+- Added `optimizer.zero_grad()` to clear gradients before backpropagation.
+- Added `model.eval()` to set the model to evaluation mode during validation/testing.
+- Replaced `MSELoss` with `BCEWithLogitsLoss` for proper classification loss handling.
+- Implemented early stopping to halt training when validation loss stops improving.
+- Changed optimizer from `SGD` to `Adam` for better convergence and adaptive learning rates.

 ---